sirkostya009/new-mux/README.md

 Fork of [fasthttp/router](https://github.com/fasthttp/router/) adapted for `http.Handler`.

-Engineered as a simple

-A simple improvement upon standard net/http implementation of ServeMux, forked from fasthttp/router.
+Engineered as a simple improvement upon standard net/http implementation of ServeMux, with main algorithm and ergonomics largely borrowed from fasthttp/router.

-As a fasthttp/router fork, this multiplexer introduces optional and regex path params.
+Thus, this multiplexer has optional and regex path params unlike the standard mux.

 Groups are also supported, but their ergonomics aren't traditional, instead you simply merge different handlers with Mux.Merge.